 A little over a week ago, some of the writers here at HSR got together and tried something new.
-Meeting up via a Google Hangout, we discussed our picks for the best games of 2014 so far.
+Meeting up on a Google Hangout, we discussed our picks for the best games of 2014 so far.
 Mine was Infamous Second Son, the newest in Sucker Punch Studios’ Infamous series.

-So, as we dive into my private thoughts on Second Son, what IS Infamous?
-And more importantly, what SHOULD it be?
+So, as we dive into my private thoughts on Second Son, what is Infamous?
+And more importantly, what should it be?

 In short, the Infamous series consistently revolves around super powers and the people who have them, throwing you into a big sandbox with some fun toys to tinker around with.
 That’s what it is.